HEALTH CONCEPTS

 CERTAIN STRIKING CONCEPTS OF HEALTH OVER HISTORY

-1. Diseases are caused by Gods wart of god (Rather than health, disease was primarily distinguished as its presence was much evident and maybe a concept of health could not have struck their minds)
+1. Diseases are caused by wrath of god (Rather than issues of Health, disease was primarily distinguished as its presence was much evident and a “Concept” of health could not have struck their minds)

 5. People wrongly interpreting health for fitness (Climbing high mountains, six pack abs, hundred pushups etc… and thousands of them) These are certainly signs of better health but it is precisely fitness rather than quality.